ohnogaurav/Personalised-RAG-LLM-ChatBot/README.md

 ## Overview

-This project is a **Personalised Chatbot** that uses **RAG (Retrieval-Augmented Generation)** with **Google Gemini LLM** and **MongoDB** to store user-specific memory.
-The bot can remember past facts about each user and provide context-aware responses.
+This project is an advanced **multi-user conversational LLM system** built using **Retrieval-Augmented Generation (RAG)** and **Google Gemini 2.5.** Unlike traditional chatbots that remember a single user, this system enables **multiple users** to interact concurrently within a **single instance**, each receiving uniquely tailored responses based on their **individual memory, prompt behavior, and interaction style.**

-It demonstrates a **clean modular architecture**, combining **LLM integration, persistent storage, and a user-friendly Gradio interface**, showcasing real-world software engineering practices alongside AI.
+It demonstrates a **scalable AI architecture** integrating **personalized reasoning, context retrieval, and persistent user profiling**, all orchestrated through a clean, modular Python backend and an intuitive Gradio interface.

 ---